kxh3/fintech-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
+  - The businees impact of this company so far is that it has provided customers (who are lost in where to invest or how to save their money) great financial advice.
+It has especially impacted the employers who do not have retirement plans for their employees because they seem to be too time consuming and expensive.
+Thanks to Betterment, they were able to guide these employers into creating retirement plans, specifically 401k plans, that can help benefit their employers.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+  - Betterment measures their success based on the satisfaction of their customers, the number of customers they recieve, and if they see that their customers' wealth has grown overtime.

 * How is your company performing relative to competitors in the same domain?